-If you can’t figure out how to make a great selection for your PC fan, you’re not alone.
-Choosing between static pressure fans and airflow fans can be hard, especially if you don’t understand their differences or where to use them.
+Fans typically come in two different types of fans - static pressure fans or air flow fans.
+Choosing between static pressure fans and air flow fans can be hard, especially if you don’t understand their differences or where to use them.
 However, this choice doesn’t need to be complicated.
-If you understand how these fans work, you can add them to your system without any worries.
+So I'm going to help you on how you can affectively choose which fan is better for your needs!

 High airflow fans are exactly what they sound like -- they push as much air as they can as quickly as possible through your build using a fan.
 These are the more traditional fans.
 These airflow fans usually have bigger, curved blades and have a gap to keep the fan together.
 These fans move at a maximum RPM (Revolutions Per Minute), and the only factor that can change is the atmospheric pressure.

 Airflow fans are very useful where there is no resistance, however if there is anything impeding your build, such as a tighter fit on a case, you may come into contact with some issues.
 Even more importantly, if your case has mesh inside of it or it comes into contact with dust, your airflow fan may create some future problems for you.